Call Today! Free Immediate Response 818-781-1570

 PC 21510 makes it a crime to carry a switchblade, possess one in your vehicle, or offer to sell or loan one to another person.

-A switchblade knife is described as a knife that has the appearance of a pocketknife with a blade that has the ability to be automatically released with a flick of a button or pressure on the handle, or even just a flip of the wrist.
+A switchblade knife is described as a knife that has the appearance of a pocketknife, but with a blade that can be automatically released with a flick of a button, pressure on the handle, or even just a flip of the wrist.

-This includes any spring-blade knives, gravity knives and butterfly knives.
-It should be noted a switchblade knife doesn't include the most common type of knife that can open with one hand by putting thumb pressure on a stud that is attached to the knife.
+This includes any spring-blade knives, gravity knives, and butterfly knives.
+It should be noted that a switchblade knife doesn't include the most common type of knife that can open with one hand by applying thumb pressure to a stud attached to the knife.

-It's important to note that “possession” of a switchblade means you had control over it, meaning it could be in your pocket or jacket, and you knew it was there.
-You don't have to have intent to use the switchblade as a weapon in order to be found guilty of violating California Penal Code Section 21510.
+It's important to note that “possession” of a switchblade means you had control over it, meaning it could be in your pocket, purse, or glove box, and you knew it was there.
+You don't have to have the intent to use the switchblade as a weapon in order to be found guilty of violating California Penal Code Section 21510.

-A common example in Los Angeles County when you can be charged with carrying a switchblade knife includes a situation where you buy a spring loaded knife with a blade of two inches that can be opened by putting pressure on a button.
+A common example of where you can be charged with carrying a switchblade knife involves a situation where you purchase a spring-loaded knife with a two-inch blade that can be opened by applying pressure to a button.
 You put the knife in the glove box of your car for storage.

-You are stopped by police and arrested for DUI.
-A subsequent search of your vehicle reveals the knife which is considered in your “possession” due to the fact it's in your glove box.
-Under this situation, you could be charged with carrying a switchblade in violation of California Penal Code Section 21510.
+If you are found in possession of a switchblade knife, the legal process can be daunting.
+If the police stop you and a subsequent search of your vehicle reveals a switchblade knife, you could be charged with carrying a switchblade in violation of California Penal Code Section 21510.

-It should be noted under PC 17235; a switchblade knife doesn't include a knife that can be opened with one hand using thumb pressure on the blade of the knife or a knife that has a thumb stud that is attached to the blade.
+It should be noted under PC 17235 that a switchblade knife doesn't include a knife that can be opened with one hand using thumb pressure on the blade of the knife or a knife that has a thumb stud attached to the blade.
+This means that most common pocket and folding knives are not considered switchblade knives.

 What Does PC 21510 Make Unlawful?